 At the time choosing Wildflowers, which offers something so totally different to your standard pre-school options, felt like a big decision.
 It didn’t take me long to feel that I couldn’t have made a better one.
 The children learn to work as a team, to respect each other and their environment, to appreciate everything about life and nature.
 The way everything is done promotes an enquiring mind and the children learn to learn from everything around them, to take it all in – to observe quietly, to join in, to listen, to help, to try their best and to persevere.
 The teachers make an emotional investment in your child that I just am not convinced exists elsewhere.
 They put so much time and thought in to each and every child that their learning programme is, in essence, bespoke.
 They are passionate, supportive and knowledgeable.
 I couldn’t have asked for more.

 Helena ensures that she devotes time to get to know each child as a unique individual.
 She understands each child’s personality and how best to support and foster their learning and development.
-Eloise has developed confidence in her own abilities and has become more independent in a variety of ways as a result of the experiences at Wildflowers.
-The encouragement she has been given in terms of her physical development, literacy and numerical skills has really increased her self-esteem.
+Our daughter has developed confidence in her own abilities and has become more independent in a variety of ways as a result of the experiences at Wildflowers.

 The kindergarten offers a very special space for children to grow and learn about the world around them.
 I have found the teachers to be particularly respectful of the need to develop and nurture the children’s individual spirits in the best way they can.
 Wildflowers not only enables, but encourages crucial right-brain learning in pre-school children – the chance to develop originality, creativity, imagination and song.